kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 KubeVela's `kustomize` component meets the needs of users to directly connect Yaml files and folders as component products.
 No matter whether your Yaml file/folder is stored in a Git Repo or an OSS bucket, KubeVela can read and deliver it.

-Let's take the YAML folder component from the OSS bucket warehouse as an example to explain the usage.
-In the application deployment plan this time, I hope to deliver a component named bucket-comp.
-The deployment file corresponding to the component is stored in the cloud storage OSS bucket, and the corresponding bucket name is definition-registry. kustomize.yaml comes from this address of oss-cn-beijing.aliyuncs.com and the path is `./app/prod/`.
+Let's take the YAML folder component from the OSS bucket registry as an example to explain the usage.
+In the `Application` this time, I hope to deliver a component named bucket-comp.
+The deployment file corresponding to the component is stored in the cloud storage OSS bucket, and the corresponding bucket name is definition-registry. `kustomize.yaml` comes from this address of oss-cn-beijing.aliyuncs.com and the path is `./app/prod/`.

 ```shell
 cat <<EOF | kubectl apply -f -